 2E: Multiemployer interim rule relief.
-This code is used for an employee whose fee is paid by the employer pursuant to a collective bargaining agreement.
+This code is used where an employer is required - pursuant to a collective bargaining agreement - to contribute an amount towards premiums on behalf of an employee.

 2F: Form W-2 affordability safe harbor.

 2G: FPL affordability safe harbor.